What you’ll need

 The sun shines more directly on the equator, so surface temperatures are warmer here.
 The polar regions get the least light from the sun, so temperatures are coolest here.
 Air rises at the equator and travels north or south towards the poles where it cools and falls.
 Air moves from places of high-pressure (where there’s a lot of it) to places of low-pressure (where there is less of it).
 This causes a restless movement of air and water vapour in swirling currents to distribute the heat energy from the sun across the planet.

 How do meteorologists forecast the weather?

 To forecast the weather, Meteorologists need to know what the weather is doing now, calculate how this will change in the future and use their expert knowledge to refine the details.
 Weather is observed and recorded 24 hours a day across the globe and used with satellite pictures to see what the atmosphere is doing.
-Meteorologists use thermometers to measure temperature, barometers to measure air pressure and anemometers for measuring temperature.
-They also use weather balloons with a pack on them that measures temperature, air pressure, wind speed and wind direction in the troposphere (the lowest layer of Earth’s atmosphere and where nearly all weather conditions take place).
+Meteorologists use thermometers to measure temperature, barometers to measure air pressure and anemometers for measuring wind speed.
+They also use weather balloons which carry instruments that measures temperature, air pressure, wind speed and wind direction in the troposphere (the lowest layer of Earth’s atmosphere and where nearly all weather conditions take place).
 The data collected is fed into a supercomputer which performs complex equations to create models which predict the future weather.
-Meteorologists check these models to make sure they are going to plan and adjust them where necessary.
+Meteorologists check these models to make sure they match the ‘real world’ and adjust them where necessary.